There are three main types of treatment for an enlarged prostate:

 - prostatic urethral lift (UroLift®)

-You can read a summary of the most common types of surgery for an enlarged prostate below.
+You can read a summary of some of the most common types of surgery for an enlarged prostate below.
 Your doctor or nurse can also give you more information, or you can speak to our Specialist Nurses.

 This is an operation to remove the parts of the prostate that have grown too large and are pressing on the urethra.
 It is the most common type of surgery for an enlarged prostate.